yanivyacoby/harvard-cs290-2021-2022/communication-in-collaborative-environments.md

 ## Step-by-Step Template for Running Your Meeting

+### Step 1: Outline

-1. Start by **outlining** what you will be discussing in this meeting, as well as what **feedback** you are specifically hoping to get from your collaborators.
+Start by **outlining** what you will be discussing in this meeting, as well as what **feedback** you are specifically hoping to get from your collaborators.

-  * Your meeting-time can be used in a variety of ways -- unstructured thinking (e.g. formulating a research question, coming up with new projects or directions), active work on trying to make progress (e.g. debugging, diagnosing strange results, sketching a proof idea, designing an experiment), discussing a relevant paper you all read, soliciting feedback on writing, etc. -- just be clear from the start what the goal of the meeting is.
+Your meeting-time can be used in a variety of ways -- unstructured thinking (e.g. formulating a research question, coming up with new projects or directions), active work on trying to make progress (e.g. debugging, diagnosing strange results, sketching a proof idea, designing an experiment), discussing a relevant paper you all read, soliciting feedback on writing, etc. -- just be clear from the start what the goal of the meeting is.

+### Step 2: Summarize

-2. Very briefly, **summarize** the overall goal of the project, and what you’ve done until the previous meeting.
+Very briefly, **summarize** the overall goal of the project, and what you’ve done until the previous meeting.
 Although presumably your collaborators know and remember the overall goal, research goals may **naturally change** during the course of the project, so it’s important to keep everyone on the same page.

+### Step 3: Provide Context

-3. In more detail, summarize **what** you agreed you would work on in the last meeting, and **why** what you agreed on was necessary.
+In more detail, summarize **what** you agreed you would work on in the last meeting, and **why** what you agreed on was necessary.
-  * **Tip:** use language like, "In our last meeting, we agreed that the best immediate next steps for the project are \_\_\_\_, since they will allow us to test our hypothesis that \_\_\_\_.
+> **Tip:** use language like, "In our last meeting, we agreed that the best immediate next steps for the project are \_\_\_\_, since they will allow us to test our hypothesis that \_\_\_\_.
 This is what I’ve been investigating since our last meeting."

+### Step 4: Dive in
-4. Once you’ve set the stage, dive into the update!
+Once you’ve set the stage, dive into the update!
 If you are looking to share results in this meeting, be sure to give a **high-level synthesis** before delving into the details, and summarize the results again after presenting the details.
 If you're looking to brainstorm, solicit feedback on writing, discuss a paper, list the questions / topics you want to discuss.

+### Step 5: Next Steps

-5. After you’ve given your update and solicited feedback from your collaborators, be sure to discuss **next steps**.
+After you’ve given your update and solicited feedback from your collaborators, be sure to discuss **next steps**.
-6. Lastly, before the meeting ends, **summarize** the next steps agreed on.
+Lastly, before the meeting ends, **summarize** the next steps agreed on.
 This will help **prevent miscommunication**.
-  * **Tip:** use language like, "Based on your feedback, it sounds like the next priority items on my agenda are \_\_\_\_ -- does that sound good to everyone?".
+> **Tip:** use language like, "Based on your feedback, it sounds like the next priority items on my agenda are \_\_\_\_ -- does that sound good to everyone?".